Skip to main content

 How to wear a face mask when sick

 If you choose to wear a face mask to help protect against the transmission of illness, it is important to know how to take it on and off properly.
 Before putting on a medical-grade mask, clean your hands with an alcohol-based hand rub or soap and water.
 Make sure that the mask covers both your nose and your mouth, without leaving any gaps between your face and the mask.
-When your mask becomes damp, replace it with a new one.xii Do not share or reuse disposable masks.xiii After removing a medical mask, discard the used mask immediately and clean your hands with an alcohol-based hand rub or soap and water.xiv
+When your mask becomes damp, replace it with a new one.5 Do not share or reuse disposable masks.2 After removing a medical mask, discard the used mask immediately and clean your hands with an alcohol-based hand rub or soap and water.5

 Looking for more information about respiratory health?
 Visit our Relief Center for additional resources.

-i.
-How to Put on and Remove a Face Mask.
+1. How to Put on and Remove a Face Mask.
 San Francisco Department of Public Health. https://www.sfcdcp.org/communicable-disease/healthy-habits/how-to-put-on-and-remove-a-face-mask/.
 Accessed 04/08/20.

-ii.
-N95 Respirators and Surgical Masks (Face Masks).
-U.S. Food & Drug Administration. https://www.fda.gov/medical-devices/personal-protective-equipment-infection-control/n95-respirators-and-surgical-masks-face-masks.
-Accessed 04.10.20.
+2. N95 Respirators and Surgical Masks (Face Masks).
+U.S. Food & Drug Administration. https://www.fda.gov/medical-devices/personal-protective-equipment-infection-control/n95-respirators-and-surgical-masks-face-masks/.
+Accessed 04/10/20.

-v.
-Use of Cloth Face Coverings to Help Slow the Spread of COVID-19.
-Centers for Disease Control and Prevention. https://www.cdc.gov/coronavirus/2019-ncov/prevent-getting-sick/diy-cloth-face-coverings.html.
-Accessed 04/08/20.
+3. Use of Cloth Face Masks to Help Slow the Spread of COVID-19.
+Sacramento County Department of Health Services. https://www.saccounty.gov/COVID-19/Pages/PublicHealthOrder_FAQs_Docs.aspx.
+Accessed 9/19/2023.

-xi.
-When and how to use masks.
-World Health Organization. https://www.who.int/emergencies/diseases/novel-coronavirus-2019/advice-for-public/when-and-how-to-use-masks.
+4. When and how to use masks.
+World Health Organization. https://www.who.int/emergencies/diseases/novel-coronavirus-2019/advice-for-public/when-and-how-to-use-masks/.
 Accessed 04/10/20.

 By clicking the link(s) above, you will be taken to an external website that is independently operated and not managed by Haleon.
 Haleon assumes no responsibility for the content on the website.
 If you do not wish to leave this website, do not click on the links above.